 From 2017 through 2021, LOTT continued to invest in energy-saving measures, mainly through lighting and thermostat changes.
 In 2020, a contract was awarded for the Biological Process Improvements (BPI) project.
 The BPI project optimized the biological treatment process at LOTT by reconfiguring the existing first aeration and first anoxic basins and improving control of the nutrient removal process.
 Construction began in 2021 and was completed in March 2023.
-By increasing the efficiency of mixing and blower technologies and reducing recycle pumping, the BPI project is projected to reduce the treatment plant's power consumption by an estimated 2.5 million kilowatt-hours per year, offsetting 1,143 tons of CO2 annually (LOTT, 2023).
-The energy efficiency (PSE).
+It is estimated that by increasing the efficiency of mixing and blower technologies and reducing recycle pumping, the BPI project will reduce the treatment plant's power consumption by approximately 22%.
+Greenhouse gas emissions inventories for 2023 and 2024 will be used to assess the change in electricity usage.